xuantiep/blog-vgscomcerveja.com.br/_posts/2015-04-13-resumo-da-semana.markdown

 ## EA pretende lançar sequência do filme Need for Speed

-Segundo rumores, a Eletronic Arts está trabalhando, em parceria com a China Movie Channel, na produção de uma possível sequência do filme Need for Speed.
+Segundo rumores, a Electronic Arts está trabalhando, em parceria com a China Movie Channel, na produção de uma possível sequência do filme Need for Speed.
 A produção deve ser iniciada no final do ano, se as empresas conseguirem os direitos do filme com a Dreamworks.

 ---